 DWAN consists of a single backend with a database, hosted by the Max Planck Institute that ensures digital storage for all annotations and related sources, and a RESTful web service.
 The service is implemented in Java, ready for use by potentially many clients.
 Different clients, with different interests, and covering different use cases, all have access to the database via a uniform service interface.
 A client accesses the annotation by means of methods on a REST interface available over HTTP.
 To call one of the server’s REST methods, the client submits a request on a URL.
 To access an already existing annotation, the client needs to pass the annotation’s external identifier, which has been generated by the server when the annotation has been added to the database.
 The REST interface also provides methods to requests all annotations on a resource accessible by a specific user.
 REST requests define communication between the server and a client.
 In order to communicate with the server, clients must satisfy certain requirements: first of all, they should be able to send and receive requests in XML format according to the DWAN Schema; then, such requests should also satisfy DWAN’s API patterns.

 Potential front-ends for DWAN.

-Tools that can be used with DWAN backend are listed in the following table and their usage is explained in more detail in potential user scenario’s below.
+Tools that can be used with DWAN backend are listed in the following table and their usage is explained in more detail in potential user scenarios below.